open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 ### Other Popular Formats

 Many other popular formats were considered as part of the process of designing this format.
-The popularity was assesed based on [data from profilerpedia website](https://docs.google.com/spreadsheets/d/1UM-WFQhNf4GcyXmluSUGnMbOenvN-TqP2HQC9-Y50Lc/edit?usp=sharing).
+The popularity was assessed based on [data from Profilerpedia website](https://docs.google.com/spreadsheets/d/1UM-WFQhNf4GcyXmluSUGnMbOenvN-TqP2HQC9-Y50Lc/edit?usp=sharing).
 This chapter describes the most notable formats that were considered.

 #### Folded Stacks